Questioning the Coverage-Length Metric in Conformal Prediction: When Shorter Intervals Are Not Better: Prejudicial Trick with Deceptive Improvement

 \begin{example}[Failure Case] If the values of the non-conformity score in VCP follow a Gaussian distribution over randomness in $\bm{x}$, then for all $\alpha \in (0, 1)$, and all $p\in (1-\alpha, 1)$, it holds that

 \end{example}

 Example~\ref{example:failure case} demonstrates that PT does not always outperform its base algorithm regarding the coverage-length metric.
+In this case, the quantile curve grows fast enough near the tail, so increasing the coverage costs more length than the outer factor $p$ can compensate.
 However, our goal is not to present PT as a universally applicable method, but to demonstrate a risk in the coverage-length evaluation.
 To achieve this, the existence of any realistic scenarios where PT can create deceptively shorter intervals is sufficient.